 I’ll tell you all about the health benefits and risks of infrared saunas.

-I’ll even tackle delicate topics like cancer and tell you why you might feel worse after a sauna session.
-To end, I’ll help you choose between a dry sauna and infrared sauna.
+I’ll even tackle delicate topics like cancer and tell you why you might feel worse after a session.
+To end, I’ll help you choose between a dry and an infrared.
 Read on!

 What is Infrared Sauna?
 Benefits and Disadvantages

 Infrared saunas don’t heat the air in your room to raise your temperature.
 They warm your body directly because they employ infrared panels with electromagnetic waves (EMF).